alisw/alisw.github.io/infrastructure-relval.markdown

  - edit the Jenkins job in order to add the dataset name (file name without the `.txt` extension) to the drop-down list associated to the `DATASETS` Jenkins variable

+# Proxy certificate

+The release validation uses a Grid proxy certificate mapped to the **alibot** EOS/CERN service account on eospublic.cern.ch.

+As CERN does not allow service accounts to own certificates, we are using a host certificate for this purpose.
+The corresponding node is managed by the CERN Puppet infrastructure therefore its certificate will be automatically renewed.
+Certificate and key will be found under `/etc/grid-security` on the very host.

+When the proxy expires or is about to, it has to be renewed using the `grid-proxy-init` utility found on lxplus, which is always up-to-date.
+To do so,

+    grid-proxy-init -cert hostcert.pem \
+                    -key hostkey.pem   \
+                    -out eos-proxy     \
+                    -valid 9000:0

+Adjust the validity to make it _shorter_ than the host certificate (the utility will warn you in case it is longer).
+The validity is specified in `hours:minutes`.

+To verify whether this proxy can be correctly parsed, use the following command:

+    voms-proxy-info -file eos-proxy

+The new proxy can now be deployed to production.